 After SHTF, the social elements from your area could become both your salvation and your demise.
 Most preppers will take steps to isolate themselves or move away from the affected area.
 This is a good practice if you fear the event can have long-term consequences and if you are prepared to outlast the others.
 However, if you are new to emergency preparedness things may require a different approach.
 After SHTF, once your 3-day supplies run out, you will have to look for the help of others.
 May it come from a local form of government or a network of trustworthy neighbors.
 Either way, the other elements of society will impact your way of living, one way or the other.

 Don’t ignore your intuition

 You know yourself, you know your living area and you should certainly know the people living there.
-If your guts tell you that you should move or you should pay attention to looters, then you should do exactly that.
-It is impossible for anyone on the outside to dictate how you should act and make assumptions on how things will turn out.
+If your guts tell you that you should move or you should pay attention to looters, then you should do precisely that.
+It is impossible for anyone on the outside to dictate how you should act and make assumptions about how things will turn out.
 You have to trust your instincts and follow the best course as you believe it to be.
-The safety of your family comes first and you should take care of then and only them.
+The safety of your family comes first and you should take care of them and only them.

 Don’t lie to your family

 After SHTF, sooner or later, your family will recognize that things are not right.
 They will notice if your survival plan doesn’t go as it was designed to function.
 Instead of shutting them out, you should rely on them for support.
 Survival is a team effort and you need all the help you can get.
 If things turn grim, there’s no one out there to trust and you should remember that blood is thicker than water.
 No matter how hard things get, your family will always be by your side and support you in every decision you take.

 Suggested reading: The 10 principles of effective family survival